Cayetano Valdés y Flores: Later life

-He was appointed captain-general of Cadiz, but on the return of Ferdinand VII of Spain, he was imprisoned during the repression which followed the restitution of an absolute monarchy.
-Released in 1820, following Riego's 1820 revolt, Valdés was again appointed governor of Cadiz during the Trienio Liberal, seeing active service again defending the city during the siege that followed the Battle of Trocadero.
+He was appointed captain-general of Cádiz, but on the return of Ferdinand VII of Spain, he was imprisoned during the repression which followed the restitution of an absolute monarchy.
+Released in 1820, following Riego's 1820 revolt, Valdés was again appointed governor of Cádiz during the Trienio Liberal, seeing active service again defending the city during the siege that followed the Battle of Trocadero.
 Under a sentence of death, he initially chose not to flee Cádiz, but the French military governor had him arrested and sent him, under the French flag, to Gibraltar, from whence Valdés would eventually go into exile in England, where he lived for ten years.

-In 1833 Isabella II of Spain recalled Valdés and named him Captain General of Cadiz and later of the Spanish Navy.
+In 1833 Isabella II of Spain recalled Valdés and named him Captain General of Cádiz and later of the Spanish Navy.

-Vayetano Valdés died on June 6, 1835, in San Fernando, Cadiz.
+Vayetano Valdés died on June 6, 1835, in San Fernando, Cádiz.

 Legacy

 Valdes Island, an island on the Strait of Georgia, is named for Cayetano Valdés, as is Cayetano Point on that island's southwestern end.
 Other features on Valdes Island that relate to the 1792 voyage include Mexicana Hill, named for Valdés's ship the Mexicana, Dibuxante Point, named for the artist José Cardero who sailed on board the Mexicana, and Vernaci Point, for Juan Vernacci y Retamal, one of Valdés's officers.